SeanNaren/deepspeech.pytorch/README.md

 If you are using NVIDIA volta cards or above to train your model, it's highly suggested to turn on mixed precision for speed/memory benefits.
 More information can be found [here](https://docs.nvidia.com/deeplearning/sdk/mixed-precision-training/index.html).

-Different Optimization levels are available.
-More information on the Nvidia Apex API can be seen [here](https://nvidia.github.io/apex/amp.html#opt-levels).

 ```
-python train.py data.train_manifest=data/train_manifest.csv data.val_manifest=data/val_manifest.csv apex.opt_level=O1 apex.loss_scale=1.0
+python train.py data.train_manifest=data/train_manifest.csv data.val_manifest=data/val_manifest.csv training.precision=half
 ```

 Training a model in mixed-precision means you can use 32 bit float or half precision at runtime.
-Float32 is default, to use half precision (Which on V100s come with a speedup and better memory use) use the `--half` flag when testing or transcribing.
+Float32 is default, to use half precision (Which on V100s come with a speedup and better memory use) use the `model.precision=half` flag when testing or transcribing.

 ### Swapping to ADAMW Optimizer